OneGov/onegov-cloud/README.md

 ### JavaScript

-To run the javascript tests:
+To run the javascript tests (swissvotes and election day):

     cd tests/js
     npm install